Traveling as a Vegetarian

 3).
 Learn The Lingo

 If you are traveling to a country where there are language barriers, you must be well prepared.
-Write down the key phrases, or print them if the alphabets are illegible.
+Write down the key phrases, or print them if the alphabet is illegible.
 Learn the local terms for chicken, fish, and eggs so you can eliminate dishes that contain these ingredients while perusing the menu.

 In different countries, the term “vegetarian” has different connotations.
 Many people believe that cheese is off-limits to vegetarians, while others believe that eggs, fish, and chicken are vegetarian.
 ‘I don’t eat chicken,’ ‘I don’t eat eggs,’ and ‘I eat cheese’ written in the local language will make your life much easier.
 It will make sure that no pieces of fish or chicken end up in your gravy.
 Please be cautious of the cooking medium.
 I’ve had food cooked in lard or fish oil, and it’s a no-go for me.
 Digital translations can also be used.